asapHallvaror/asapHallvaror/README.md

  🧠 I’m currently learning **React and JavaScript.**

-💬 Ask me about **Python, Ionic, JavaScript or anything, sent me a mail!**
+💬 Ask me about **Python, Ionic, JavaScript or anything, send me a mail!**

 🎯 Motivations: **I want to improve my skills and my soft skills.**